-Brunelleschi (1377 – 1446) worked mostly in Florence, learned as goldsmith, but was very skilled at mechanics, engineering – and became one of the most renowned structural engineers and architects of all times.
+Brunelleschi (1377 – 1446) worked mostly in Florence, learned as a goldsmith, but was very skilled at mechanics, and engineering – and became one of the most renowned structural engineers and architects of all times.

 More than 4 million bricks were used with a total weight of some 37,000 tons.
-Brunelleschi invented a hoist to rise heavy weights – and patented his invention.
+Brunelleschi invented a hoist to raise heavy weights – and patented his invention.
 This was the first patent of modern times.

 Frescoe in the dome